 REVIEWING AND UPDATING BYLAWS

-Bylaws should be reviewed annually, and updated every three years by the bylaws committee of the association, chaired by the parliamentarian.
+Bylaws should be reviewed annually, and updated every five (5) years by the bylaws committee of the association, chaired by the parliamentarian.
 The procedures and instructions to complete the bylaws are found inside the front cover of each set of bylaws.

-Electronic bylaws are now available in English, and highly recommended.
+Electronic bylaws are now available (in English), and are highly recommended!

 Note: Any change in the association’s bylaws, including the number of officers, positions, or membership dues amounts may not be implemented until bylaws have been submitted through channels (council and district PTAs) to the California State PTA parliamentarian for approval.